MaastrichtU-IDS/d2s-download/README.md

-# data2services-download
+# kraken-download

-A project to automate download of datasets for the data2services project
+A project to automate download of datasets for the data2services/kraken project